 Relationships aren’t as simple as a Hallmark movie, but the wholesome corniness puts a little sparkle back into romance.
 The couples are uncomplicated and sweet and remind us what we really look for in a person.
 The women in these movies don’t have to settle for the wrong guy; Mr. Right shows her he can be thoughtful, supportive, kind, AND good looking.

 One genuine part about these movies is the way the couples fall in love.
 They fall in love over shared interests.
 They fall in love helping each other through tough situations.
 They fall in love unexpectedly.
 They fall in love in simple moments.
 The cliché that the small things are the big things is true.
 They build on top of each other like Lego pieces.

 They fall in love in simple moments.

-As relationship coach Matthey Hussey explains, we live in a world that values all the wrong things; money, status, popularity etc. But when it comes down to it, anyone with moral integrity knows that what really attracts us to a person is their character; it’s who they are all the time even when we aren’t looking.
+As relationship coach Matthew Hussey explains, we live in a world that values all the wrong things: money, status, popularity, etc. But when it comes down to it, anyone with moral integrity knows that what really attracts us to a person is their character; it’s who they are all the time, even when we aren’t looking.
 We all have moments where we feel drawn to someone because of something they did.

 Love Happens Naturally

 Hallmark movies shouldn’t have you fantasizing about the perfect relationship with no problems, or that the wrong guy will miraculously turn into Mr. Right, or that every love story has a happy ending.
 But what they can do is remind us that falling in love with the type of person you might want to spend a life with is rather simple; it happens naturally, microattraction after microattraction.

 It’s in the moments when he orders your favorite dessert without you having to ask because he remembers it from the first date.
 It’s in the way he interacts with a child, with his grandma, or your friends.
 It’s in the way he offers to bring you soup when you’re sick or drive you to work in the snow.